Yubico/webauthn-recovery-extension/README.md

 This procedure is performed once to set up the parameters for the key agreement scheme.

+ 1. PA and BA agree on a choice of two key derivation functions `KDF1` and `KDF2`, and one message authentication code (MAC) function `MAC`. `KDF1` outputs integers and `KDF2` outputs values suitable as key inputs for `MAC`.
- 1. BA generates a new P-256 EC key pair with private key `s` and public key `S`.
+ 2. BA generates a new P-256 EC key pair with private key `s` and public key `S`.
- 2. BA sends `S` to PA.
+ 3. BA sends `S` to PA.
- 3. RP chooses a unique public identifier `rp_id`.
+ 4. RP chooses a unique public identifier `rp_id`.
 This is effectively a protocol constant and implicitly available to all parties at all times.